Herbs are natural, organic, skin healing, and a great alternative to modern skincare products. Check out what the best herbs for skin are ahead!

 Sage is a very popular herb in terms of skincare.
 It can be used in several ways to help your skin.
 Sage is great for those with oily or acne-prone skin.
 It promotes cleansing for your skin by clearing out your pores and reducing excess oils.

 Sage can also be used for other skin ailments.
 It can help reduce the appearance of varicose veins and stretch marks.

 Good For: Oily Skin, Astringent/Toner

 You can create a natural face mask by mixing 1 tablespoon of fresh lady’s mantle leaves with 1 teaspoon of honey.
 Apply to the face and leave on for 20 minutes.
 Rinse with warm water and you’re done!

-Good For: Mature Skin, dry skin, sensitive skin
+Good For: Mature Skin, Dry Skin, Sensitive Skin

 Green tea is safe for all skin types and you can use different methods to use it on your face.
 Want to avoid chemicals?
-Grab green tea bags and place them on your face.
+Grab green tea bags and place them on your face!

 If you want to use the teabags and perhaps avoid the mess of having them randomly fall off your face, you can use a small towel or cloth and wrap it around your head and use the teabags over your face.

-Good For: Acne; Toning
+Good For: Acne, Toner

 One of the most common uses for elderflowers is for the skin.
 The active ingredients in elderflowers act as a natural astringent and can help fight infections, inflammation and stop bleeding.
 It has anti-aging properties and is excellent for skin and hair treatments.

 Elderflowers can also be used as an ingredient in homemade facial masks or can be brewed into a tonic to be used daily as a face lotion.

-Good For: Acne; Mature Skin
+Good For: Acne, Mature Skin

-- Foods Good For Your Skin
+- Foods For Glowing Skin

 Get discounted copies of my cookbook here.

-Fortunately, because of the Ads on our website, readers and subscribers of Healthier Steps are sponsoring many underprivileged families.
+Fortunately, because of the ads on our website, readers and subscribers of Healthier Steps are sponsoring many underprivileged families.